There are three questions I put

 ravaged century we have just emerged from is largely due to the disorientation

-old moral values associated with it and the struggle to bring into being
+old moral values associated with it.

 ----- A huge vacuum was left by the loss